-Well, none of those are our reasons for the delay.
-We are postponing because all the village dogs are in heat, so none of the dogs will go hunt, and there will be no meat for the party.
+We are postponing because all the female dogs in the village are in heat, so none of the dogs will go hunt.
+With no hunting dogs there will be no meat for the party.

 Didn't see that one coming did you?
 Neither did I. My life is always full of surprises here.

-So, to all who read this blog, I hope you have a very Merry Christmas filled with joy, hope, and peace that is uninterrupted by the menstrual cycle of your pets.
+So, to all who read this blog, I hope you have a very Merry Christmas.
+One filled with all the joy, hope, and peace of the season, and one that is uninterrupted by the menstrual cycle of your pets.

 With Lots of Holiday Cheer,